dany-fedorov/caught-object-report-json/README.md

 - When there are nested error object detected, but level is greater than `maxChildrenLevel` setting, `children_omitted_reason` field is added
-- Because `childrenSources` option includes `nestedErrors` field, it is included in `children` array
+- Because `childrenSources` option includes `nestedError` field, it is included in `children` array
+- Because `childrenSources` option includes `nestedError` field, it is excluded from `as_json` field
 - Because nested objects are flattened, `children` prop for nested objects includes list of `child_id`s and not objects
-- If children source is an array, report is made for each element
+- If children source value is an array, report is made for each element

 <sub>(Run with `npm run ts-file ./examples/example-6-nested-errors-2-nesting-levels.ts`)</sub>